Home Science Organic Chemistry Alkanes

 Reduction of aldehyde in the presence of Zn-Hg in hydrochloric acid gives alkanes.

 Alkyl halide in ether reactions with magnesium metals produces alkyl magnesium halide or Grignard reagents.
-The Grignard reagent treatment with water or dilute acid produces alkane molecules.
+When Grignard reagent is treated with water or dilute acid, it produces alkane molecules.

 RI + Mg → RMgI